CodeBlastr/cakephp3-multisite/README.md

 ```php
 composer require codeblastr/multisite
 ```

 Replace the first 6 lines  of APP/config/bootstrap.php with the following.
-(It's **important** to load the plugin in this place because we need access to the constant SITE_DIR defined early on.
 ```php
 <?php
 /**